-One such system is our Autonomic Nervous system (ANS) that regulates body systems on an unconscious level.
-Your blood pressure, blood sugar levels, adrenaline levels, digestion, heart rate and much more gets regulated without our conscious awareness during waking and sleeping times.
+One such system is the Autonomic Nervous system (ANS) which regulates body systems on an unconscious level.
+Blood pressure, blood glucose levels, levels of stress hormones, digestion, heart rate and others are regulated without conscious awareness during wakefulness and sleep.

-Basic Heart Rate Variability (HRV) measurements are the changes we see in time between successive heartbeats, inter-beat-intervals. (see below diagram)
+Basic Heart Rate Variability (HRV) measurements are the changes seen in time between successive heartbeats called inter-beat-intervals (see diagram below).

-Our body is constantly adjusting to the environment by either “speeding up” or “slowing down” in order to maintain balance and homeostasis.
-When our autonomic nervous system gets “stuck” and either just speeds up and not slowing down when needed it has detrimental effect on our health.
+The body constantly adjusts to the environment by either “speeding up” or “slowing down” in order to maintain balance and homeostasis and attend to the demands of the environment.
+When the Autonomic Nervous System gets stuck and speeds up and does not slow down when appropriate, detrimental health effects can result.

 FIGURE 1.
-A typical HRVB screen showing the transition from normal breathing to 7 breaths per minute breathing.
+A typical HRV biofeedback screen showing the transition from normal breathing to 7 breaths per minute breathing.

-In the Psychophysiological research field HRV originally focused on autonomic balance, advances in the medical field focused on HRV as the indicator of adaptability and Baroreflex sensitivity.
-Other work looked at the impact HRV has on vagus nerve activity in various disorders like asthma and pain management and anxiety disorders.
+In the Psychophysiological research field, HRV originally focused on balancing of the Autonomic Nervous System.
+The medical field continues to focus on HRV as the indicator of adaptability and Baroreflex sensitivity.
+Researchers have investigated the impact of HRV on vagus nerve activity in various disorders such as asthma, chronic pain and anxiety disorders.

-Many research projects are underway to look at the effect of the heart on the brain / CNS.
-There are evidence that the heart has stronger impact on the brain than vice versa.
+Many research projects are underway to look at the effect of the heart on the brain/CNS.
+Research shows that there is a stronger impact of the heart on the brain than vice versa.

 HRV training is an evidence-based training modality (Biofeedback) used to increase the active control over the body’s response to stress.
-It creates the bridge between the heart and the Brain / nervous system.
-Bringing into consciousness the processes that gets influenced by the ANS.
+It creates the bridge between the heart and the brain / nervous system, bringing into consciousness the processes that are influenced by the ANS.